 M:ST’s main activity is the organization and presentation of a biennial performative art festival.
-The Biennial is a collaborative endeavour between several Southern Alberta arts organizations.
+The biennial is a collaborative endeavour between several Southern Alberta arts organizations.
 This collaborative structure allows M:ST to represent each organization’s mandate and audience, while providing opportunities for cross-disciplinary and inter-organizational exchange.
 The result is a unique participatory context, where artists and audience experience contemporary performative work outside of more traditional festival or gallery models.

 M:ST is committed to presenting performative works from a variety of disciplines that reflect current issues and practices in contemporary art.
 Through exhibitions, performances, and events, M:ST fosters the development of performative art practices among local, national and international artistic communities.
 M:ST’s role in presenting professional, high quality cultural experiences continues to grow, increasing opportunities for education and critical discourse surrounding contemporary performative practices.